AztecProtocol/aztec-connect/specs/aztec-connect/src/account_circuit.md

 _There's a little diagram at the diagrams link too._

+TODO: FIX FIX FIX FIX

 1. Alice generates a grumpkin key pair `(account_private_key, account_public_key)`.
 1. Alice can receive funds prior to registering an `alias` at `(account_public_key, account_nonce = 0)`
    - I.e. a sender can send Alice funds by creating a value note with preimage values:
      - `owner = account_public_key`
      - `account_nonce = account_nonce = 0`
 1. Alice can register the alias `alice` against her `account_public_key` using the account circuit.
-   - The `account_alias_id = (alice, 0)` gets nullified, effectively 'reserving' the alias `alice` to prevent anyone else using it.
+   - The `account_alias_hash = alice` gets nullified, effectively 'reserving' the alias `alice` to prevent anyone else using it.
-   - Alice's `account_public_key`, her new 'account alias id' `(alice, 1)`, and two new spending keys, are all linked together via two new account notes which get added to the data tree.
+   - Alice's `new_account_public_key`, her 'account alias id' `alice`, and two new spending keys, are all linked together via two new account notes which get added to the data tree.
 1. Alice must then transfer any previously-received funds that were sent to `(account_public_key, 0)` (i.e. value notes containing that (owner, account_nonce) info in their preimages), to `(account_public_key, 1)`.
 1. Alice can register unlimited additional spending keys to `(alice, 1)`, via additional calls to the account circuit.
-1. If a spending key becomes compromised, Alice can nullify `account_alias_id = (alice, 1)` using the account circuit, and can associate new spending keys with `(alice, 2)`.
+1. If a spending key becomes compromised, Alice can nullify `account_alias_hash = (alice, 1)` using the account circuit, and can associate new spending keys with `(alice, 2)`.
 1. Alice must then transfers funds at `(account_public_key, 1)`, to `(account_public_key, 2)`.
 1. Similarly, if Alice's `account_private_key` becomes compromised, she can use the account circuit to migrate to a new `account_public_key`.